Gastroesophageal Reflux in Children

-Key points about reflux
+Key points about reflux in children

 - Reflux is caused by problems with the lower esophageal sphincter.
 This muscle should open to let food into the stomach and close to keep food in the stomach.
 When it relaxes too often or for too long, acid goes back into the esophagus.
 This causes reflux.

 - This condition can occur at any age, but it’s common in babies.

 - Most babies with reflux have no symptoms other than spitting up often.
 As long as your baby is growing well and has no other reflux symptoms, he or she won’t need treatment.